-It’s now less than a year until the GDPR comes into play, yet many decision-makers and business leaders are still unsure of what it is and how they can prepare to make sure they don’t get stung with a heavy fine come May next year.
-We’ve put together this easy guide for Microsoft Dynamics NAV users to understand exactly what is and isn’t covered in their current solution.
+The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018, yet many decision-makers and business leaders are still unsure of what GDPR is and what they should do to prepare for it.
+We’ve created this guide for Microsoft Dynamics NAV users to understand exactly what is and isn’t covered in their solution.

 What is the GDPR?